yarlapatiswathi/Capstone-project/README.md

 This capstone project demonstrates an ETL process for a Loan Application dataset and a Credit Card dataset using technologies such as Python (Pandas, advanced modules, e.g., Matplotlib), SQL, Apache Spark (Spark Core, Spark SQL), and Python Visualization (seaborn and Plotly) and Analytics libraries.

+- Inorder to automate the process of ETL pileline , I used the AIRFLOW
 ![Alt text](image-1.png)

 ## Credit Card Dataset Overview